Nikolay Bogolyubov: Early life (1909–1921)

 Nikolay Bogolyubov was born on 21 August 1909 in Nizhny Novgorod, Russian Empire to Russian Orthodox Church priest and seminary teacher of theology, psychology and philosophy Nikolay Mikhaylovich Bogolyubov, and Olga Nikolayevna Bogolyubova, a teacher of music.

+Six months after Nikolay's birth, the family moved to Nizhyn, city of Chernihiv Oblast, where his father taught until 1913.

+From 1913 to 1918, the family lived in Kyiv.
+Nikolay received his initial education at home.
+His father taught him the basics of arithmetic, as well as German, French, and English.
+At the age of six, he attended the preparatory class of the Kyiv Gymnasium.
+However, he did not stay long in the gymnasium, the family moved to the village of Velyka Krucha.
+From 1919 to 1921, he studied at the Velykokruchanska seven-year school – the only educational institution he graduated from.

+Kyiv period (1921-1940)
-The Bogolyubovs relocated to the village of Velikaya Krucha in the Poltava Governorate (now in Poltava Oblast, Ukraine) in 1919, where the young Nikolay Bogolyubov began to study physics and mathematics.
-The family soon moved to Kiev in 1921, where they continued to live in poverty as the elder Nikolay Bogolyubov only found a position as a priest in 1923.

-He attended research seminars in Kyiv University and soon started to work under the supervision of the well-known contemporary mathematician Nikolay Krylov.
+The family soon moved to Kyiv in 1921, where they continued to live in poverty as the elder Nikolay Bogolyubov only found a position as a priest in 1923.
+After finishing the seven-year school, Bogolyubov independently studied physics and mathematics, and by the age of 14, he was already participating in the seminar of the Department of Mathematical Physics at Kyiv University under the supervision of Academician Dmitry Grave.

 In 1924, at the age of 15, Nikolay Bogolyubov wrote his first published scientific paper On the behavior of solutions of linear differential equations at infinity.
-In 1925 he entered Ph.D. program at the Academy of Sciences of the Ukrainian SSR and obtained the degree of Kandidat Nauk (Candidate of Sciences, equivalent to a Ph.D.) in 1928, at the age of 19, with the doctoral thesis titled On direct methods of variational calculus.
-In 1930, at the age of 21, he obtained the degree of Doktor nauk (Doctor of Sciences, equivalent to Habilitation), the highest degree in the Soviet Union, which requires the recipient to have made a significant independent contribution to his or her scientific field.
+In 1925 he entered Ph.D. program at the Academy of Sciences of the Ukrainian SSR under the supervision of the well-known contemporary mathematician Nikolay Krylov and obtained the degree of Candidate of Sciences (equivalent to a Ph.D.) in 1928, at the age of 19, with the doctoral thesis titled On direct methods of variational calculus.
+In 1930, at the age of 21, he obtained the degree of Doctor of Sciences (equivalent to Habilitation), the highest degree in the Soviet Union, which requires the recipient to have made a significant independent contribution to his or her scientific field.

 This early period of Bogolyubov's work in science was concerned with such mathematical problems as direct methods of the calculus of variations, the theory of almost periodic functions, methods of approximate solution of differential equations, and dynamical systems.
 This earlier research had already earned him recognition.
 One of his essays was awarded the Bologna Academy of Sciences Prize in 1930, and the author was awarded the erudite degree of doctor of mathematics.
 This was the period when the scientific career of the young Nikolay Bogolyubov began, later producing new scientific trends in modern mathematics, physics, and mechanics.